Tinnitus Resources, Facts and Advice

-Temporary tinnitus can be a common symptom of a cold or flu or after exposure to loud noise such as at a music concert, or following a blow to the head.
-About 1 in 100 people experience serious problems with long-term tinnitus.
-Find official sites offering tinnitus information, advice and treatment details listed below.
+Temporary tinnitus can also be the result of common symptom of a cold or flu.
+It is reported that about 1 in 100 people experience serious problems with long-term tinnitus.
+Find official sites offering tinnitus resources, information, advice and treatment details listed below.

 Official information, facts, diagnosis and treatment details for tinnitus from the NHS with an overview of the condition and a suggestion of when you need to consult your GP.